 Spikenard Essential Oil Benefits Explained: The Spike You’re Missing!

 I had never really encountered spikenard oil (only heard about it in passing) until I received a small vial of the stuff as a gift.
 I fell in love with the smell of it and was blown away when I realized how many uses it had.
 Since then, I’ve always kept at least one vial in my house at any given time.
-The healing properties and rich, earthy aroma of the spikenard plant and its oil has been known to man since before the old testament.
+The healing properties and rich, earthy aroma of the spikenard plant and its oil has been known since before the old testament.

 For centuries, spikenard oil has been deemed a highly valuable commodity and was treasured by nobility throughout the ages.
 It has been used for religious purposes in both the old and new testament – Judaic priests would burn spikenard as a form of incense and use it as an offering and in the Catholic church, spikenard is used to represent Saint Joseph – Mary’s husband.